bseltz-cohesity/scripts/powershell/protectO365PublicFolders/README.md

 ## Other Parameters

 * -jobName: name of the O365 protection job to exclude mailboxes from
-* -site: (optional) a comma separated list of site names to protect
+* -folder: (optional) a comma separated list of folder names to protect
-* -siteList: (optional) a text file list of site names to protect
+* -folderList: (optional) a text file list of folder names to protect
-* -allSites: (optional) protect unprotected sites (up to the maxSitesPerJob)
+* -allFolders: (optional) protect unprotected folders (up to the maxFoldersPerJob)
-* -maxSitesPerJob: (optional) default is 5000
+* -maxFoldersPerJob: (optional) default is 5000
 * -sourceName: (optional) name of registered O365 protection source (required for new job)
-* -autoProtectRemaining: (optional) autoprotect at the source and exclude already protected sites
+* -autoProtectRemaining: (optional) autoprotect at the source and exclude already protected folders

 ## New Job Parameters